vince-lam/vince-lam.github.io/_posts/2023-09-06-first-month.md

 * Will NVIDA maintain its dominance in the AI GPU space?
 Or can the cheaper alternatives from AMD, Intel, or China (if they aren't sanctioned) can compete?
 A big reason for NVIDIA's dominance is because they were first-to-market in the space and the open-source community has developed everything on their architecture.
 Ultimately it depends on how much development there is in porting to non-NVIDIA architecture.
 Perhaps due to NVIDIA's inability to meet demand, companies may be forced to resort to competitors.

 ### 31 August - 🔍 Why Vector Search is Important
-[Yoshi Kimoto](https://www.linkedin.com/in/yoshinobukimoto/) from Datastax explained **Why Vector Search is Important** for LLMs.
+[Yoshi Kimoto](https://www.linkedin.com/in/yoshinobukimoto/) from [Datastax](https://www.datastax.com/) explained **Why Vector Search is Important** for LLMs.
 Yoshi explained how:
 * lack of context is the major reason for hallucinations
 * any data that could be contextually relevant can be vectorised using embeddings
 * vector search allows for efficient content retrieval from your existing data
-* vector search allow LLMs to find similar content in large document collections, using techniques such as cosine similarity and dot product
+* vector search allow LLMs to find similar content in large document collections, using linear algebra techniques such as cosine similarity and dot product
 * with storage attached indexing, Lucene can be used for document retrieval in combination with vector similarity search
 * Datastax is built on Cassandra and can handle data streaming and ingestion, which opens the possibility for LLMs with the power of real-time RAG